abhishekarya1/Hash-Define-myNotes/content/spring-boot/jpa.md

 private List<Pet> petList;
 ```

-A `owner_id` column is created in `Pet` since our reference column was in Owner so it got added to Pet too.
+An `owner_id` column is created in `Pet` table! since our reference column was in Owner so it got added to Pet too.
 We can't make this bi-directional since `mappedBy = ...` isn't supported in _@ManyToOne_.
+So basically, **_@OneToMany_ relations can't be bidirectional in JPA**.

-**Can't we add Join Column `pet_id` to Owner (and `referencedColumnName = "petId"`) like we did in OneToOne mapping?** No, it will be runtime error when forming queries.
+To summarise - **Can't we add Join Column `pet_id` to Owner (and `referencedColumnName = "petId"`) like we did in OneToOne mapping?** No, it will be runtime error when forming queries.
 If we do that, one `owner_id` cannot have multiple `pet_id` in Owner table since `owner_id` is PK.
 We need `owner_id` to be redundant so we add it to Pet table as a non-unique column.
 For this reason, the Many-to-One side is the owner of relationship as per JPA specification as shown below.

 ### Many-to-One
 Better than One-to-Many acc to JPA spec.
 Many-to-One are (almost) always the owner side (i.e having Join Column) of a bidirectional relationship in the JPA spec, and by convention the One-to-Many association is annotated by `@OneToMany(mappedBy = ...)`.
 To promote this, JPA doesn't even provide `mappedBy` property on _@ManyToOne_ annotation.